 Navigate to the Operators → OperatorHub page.

-Search for Container-native virtualization and then select it.
+Search for OpenShift Virtualization and then select it.

 Read the information about the Operator and click Install.